satya164/quik/README.md

 ## How it works

 `quik` is just an abstraction on top of `webpack`.
 It includes a base `webpack` config and generates appropriate config files when needed.
 For example, when the `quik` server receives a request for a JavaScript file, it generates a `webpack` config on the fly, the file is then transpiled with `webpack`, and the server responds with the generated bundle instead of the original script.
-The hot module replacement is also powered by `webpack`.

 ## Motivation